May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Fine-tuning based defenses

 We establish empirically that when controlled for the attack hyperparameters of number of steps, candidate set size and initialization, GCG does not significantly outperform an unguided greedy search.
-That is, we perform the following two optimization algorithms which differ only in the guiding step. \begin{enumerate} \item Guided version - We use the candidate set generation used by GCG that uses gradients (at the current point) to suggest promising single-token substitutions as candidates for the next point. \item Unguided version - We use a randomly generated set of single-token substitutions as candidates for the next point. \end{enumerate} Crucially, for both the above, we do still evaluate the loss function exactly on the candidates generated.
+That is, we perform the following two algorithms which differ only in the guiding step. \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item Guided version - We use the candidate set generation used by GCG that uses gradients (at the current point) to suggest promising single-token substitutions as candidates for the next point. \item Unguided version - We use a randomly generated set of single-token substitutions as candidates. \end{enumerate} Crucially, for both the above, we do still evaluate the loss function exactly on the candidates generated.
 That is, the only difference lies in the candidate generation step.

 For our empirical evaluation, we mimic the setting of the evaluation of SecAlign and StruQ.
-We perform our comparison study on $50$ randomly chosen examples from the AlpacaFarm evaluation set containing both an ``instruction" and ``input" field.
-For each example, we inject the fixed payload `$\verb|Print exactly `Hacked!'|$' at the end of the ``input" part followed by an optimizable suffix of $20$ tokens.
+We perform our comparison study on $50$ randomly chosen examples from the AlpacaFarm evaluation set containing both an ``instruction'' and ``input'' field.
+For each example, we inject the fixed payload ``$\verb|Print exactly `Hacked!'|$'' at the end of the ``input'' part followed by an optimizable suffix of $20$ tokens.
 The adversarial target is the string `$\verb|Hacked|$'.

 Since we are interested in evaluating the effectiveness of the guiding strategy used by GCG, we aim to control for all other hyperparameters used during optimization and average over all sources of randomness used.